andrewwindfall/flaw.less/README.md

 Note that a push will push by its column length.
 So if you have a row with a class of "three" the push-one will react accordingly.
 You cannot push a column past the number of columns in a row.
 For instance, push-ten will not function in a "row two"

-You can declare a row to wrap it's columns as well.
+You can also declare a row have endless columns as well.
+This type of row will automatically bump it's columns to a knew row when it has enough to fill itself.

 ```html
 <div class="row wrap two">